-- Conducting engaging, dynamic group and home based learning environments; - Engaging and challenging parents and children to develop new beliefs and perceptions; - Skillfully promoting growth through self-discovery; - Embracing the philosophy, science and clinical aspects of NPP.
+- Conducting engaging, dynamic group and home based learning environments - Engaging and challenging parents and children to develop new beliefs and perceptions - Skillfully promoting growth through self-discovery - Embracing the philosophy, science and clinical aspects of NPP - 5.
+A competent Facilitator keeps the program fidelity.
+Maintaining the program fidelity means implementing the program as it was designed.
+However, flexibility is also important to ensure parents' needs are being met.
+Critical is keeping the fidelity to the program philosophy, the staffing, gathering pre-process and post program date, and respecting how dosage relates to the levels of prevention